RobertDeRose/nix-config/docs/src/operations/linux-builder.md

 remains the compatible path for `nix.buildMachines` and real remote builds on the current host setup.

-The builder container itself remains ephemeral, but `/nix` is now mounted as an overlay filesystem inside the guest.
-The image's built-in `/nix` stays as the lower layer while the stable Apple container volume `nix-builder-store` backs the upper layer so store writes can survive container recreation.
+The builder container is generation-aware and can be restarted or recreated as needed, but `/nix` is mounted as an overlay filesystem inside the guest.
+The image's built-in `/nix` stays as the lower layer while the stable Apple container volume `nix-builder-store` backs the upper layer so store writes can survive ordinary container recreation.

 By default the module now expects a custom GHCR builder image with mount tooling preinstalled for the `/nix` overlay setup.

-The module also preserves NAR metadata under `~/.local/state/nac/cache` and mounts it into the container at `/var/cache/nix/narinfo`.
+The file layout intentionally keeps operational builder state together:

+- `~/.local/state/nac`
+  - generated helper scripts and SSH configs
+  - persistent SSH host/client keys
+  - operational logs

+Idle shutdown is enabled by default.
+The watchdog runs inside the guest, resets its timer while active SSH sessions exist, and stops `sshd` after the configured timeout so the builder can go offline and release host memory.

 ## Runtime Behavior